Does the US Presidential Election Impact the Stock Market?

-There’s a lot of uncertainty about the outcome of this November’s U.S. presidential election.
-That uncertainty extends to the impact of U.S. elections on stocks prices, judging by the voluminous and often contradictory research on the topic.
+There’s a lot of uncertainty about the outcome of this US presidential election.
+That uncertainty extends to the impact of US elections on stock prices, judging by the voluminous and often contradictory research on the topic.

 “Over the past century, which party occupies the White House has had no discernible or consistent impact on US equity markets,” writes Russ Koesterich, CFA, global chief investment strategist for BlackRock’s iShares ETF business.
 “Presidential election years generally have coincided with favorable markets, particularly when the incumbent party wins,” says T. Rowe Price.
 In a 2008 blog posted titled “Presidential Elections and the Stock Market,” Pete Davis concluded that “most of the studies show quite an advantage for equities following the election of Democrats, but a Federal Reserve study concludes there is no consistent relationship if you correct for market volatility and test back to 1852.”

 The most frequently cited paper, according to Davis, is a 2003 article in the Journal of Finance by Pedro Santa-Clara, professor of finance at the Nova School of Business and Economics, and Rossen I. Valkanov, professor of finance at the Rady School of Management at UC San Diego.
 Davis noted:

 [The authors] found 9% higher stock market gains for large stocks in Democratic administrations since 1928.
 However, Santa-Clara and Valkanov did not correct for swings in market volatility or examine periods before the Depression, when market volatility was lower.
 In a 2004 paper, two Federal Reserve economists, Sean Campbell and Canlin Li, made those corrections and found that the 9% higher return dropped to 4%.
 They concluded that market returns don’t track with which party wins presidential elections.